MAPF-Competition/web_resource/Competition Setup.md

 These execution delays are a new competition feature compared with older competition settings.

+#### Tick / Counter Model

+The simulator advances in execution ticks.
+Each robot state stores a counter `count / maxCount` that tracks progress inside the current motion primitive.

+- `FW`, `CR`, and `CCR` are **multi-tick** actions.
+- On each tick where such an action is executed, `count` increases by 1.
+- When `count` reaches `maxCount`, the counter resets to 0 and the discrete state update is committed:
+   - `FW`: location changes to the next cell.
+   - `CR` / `CCR`: orientation changes by 90 degrees.
+- Before completion, the robot is in an intermediate transition/rotation state.
+- If the robot is delayed or forced to wait/stop, progress is paused for that tick (no counter advance).

+Practical implication: planning can be done at the grid-action level, but execution unfolds over multiple ticks, so the executor must reason about in-progress actions and not only final cell/orientation states.

 An **action request** is feasible if it can be executed safely in the continuous motion model used by the simulator.
 Safety is checked by geometric overlap of robots and obstacles over a tick (swept collision checking), rather